 Once you haul your recyclables out to the curb, what happens to them?
 A lot of the recycling process depends on your municipality’s practices.
 Most rely on single-stream recycling.
 That is, they require households and businesses to separate commingled recyclables from trash.
 Recycling goes to a materials recovery facility (MRF, often pronounced “murf”).

 Dual-stream recycling programs require households and businesses to further divide recyclables into two categories.
-Usually, it means separating paper from metal and plastic.
+Usually, it means separating paper from metal, glass, and plastic.
 I have heard of places in Europe that require still more rigorous source separation.
 But I can’t think of any in the US.

 Both of these methods produce a higher quality output, but fewer people are willing to participate.
 So single-stream recycling has become the norm.